 The tiles are a huge feature in the bathroom.
 Because trends come and go but tiles are expensive and difficult to replace, many of us end up with bathrooms that look old fashioned.
 Chips, cracks and stained grout will all add to the unpleasantness.
 Having all new tiles installed will cost a fair amount, and really is something that should be left to the professionals for the best finish.
-However there is another option.
+However, there is another option.
 An acrylic backsplash is easy to install and is a far cheaper option.
-Have the lower half of your bathroom fitted with a backsplash, and paint the top half using mould resistant bathroom paint.
-Backsplashes come in all colours and finishes so it will be easy to find one that suits your style.
+Have the lower half of your bathroom fitted with a backsplash, and paint the top half using mold resistant bathroom paint.
+Backsplashes come in all colors and finishes so it will be easy to find one that suits your style.

 Consider New Flooring

 As with wall tiles, floor tiles can look dated and develop cracks and dirty grout over time.
 A quick fix is to have a sheet of vinyl fitted right over the top.
-Sometimes you might need a sheet of vinyl underlay first, but either way it’s an easy fix that’s far cheaper than new tiles.
-Fitted properly it looks very smart- it’s waterproof and hardwearing and again comes in just about any colour and pattern.
+Sometimes you might need a sheet of vinyl underlay first, but either way, it’s an easy fix that’s far cheaper than new tiles.
+Fitted properly it looks very smart- it’s waterproof and hardwearing and again comes in just about any color and pattern.
 If you have warped wooden floors it’s worth taking them out and replacing with something like this which is waterproof.
 If you live in the UK, you might even move into a house where the owners have used carpet in the bathroom!
 Thankfully this is becoming less common practice in modern times, but it goes without saying it’s not the most practical or sanitary choice.

 Buy New Storage

 A tired bathroom is always going to look worse when it’s full of clutter.
 Often, just clearing away the mess can make it look a million times better.
-Storage solutions like drawers for products, a wall mounted medicine cabinet and a corner product holder in the bath or shower can do the trick.
-Get rid of products that are gooey and half used, and tidy everything else away to where it’s supposed to be.
+Storage solutions like drawers for products, a wall-mounted medicine cabinet and a corner product holder in the bath or shower can do the trick.
+Get rid of products that are gooey and half-used, and tidy everything else away to where it’s supposed to be.

 Replace the Accessories